-Parameter 1: CNC interface relay control, range 0 to 2
+Parameter 1: CNC Interface Relay, CNC interface relay control, range 0 to 2

 - 0: relay active during indexer motion

-- 1: relay pulsed for 1⁄4 second at end of motion
+- 1: relay pulsed for 1/4 second at end of motion

 - 2: no relay action

-Parameter 2: CNC interface relay polarity & AUX.
+Parameter 2: CNC Relay Polarity, CNC interface relay polarity & Aux.
 Relay enable, range 0 to 3

-- 0: normally open

-- +1: normally closed

-- +2: optional relay number 2 pulsed at end of program

-Parameter 3: servo loop proportional gain, range 0 to 255 PROTECTED!
+- 0: normally open - +1: normally closed - +2: optional relay number 2 pulsed at end of program - Parameter 3: Proportional Gain, Servo Loop Proportional Gain, range 0 to 255 protected!
 Servo loop proportional gain increases current in proportion to the proximity to the target position.
-The farther from the target, the greater the current up to the maximum value in parameter 40.
-A mechanical analogy is a spring that will oscillate past the target unless dampened by the Derivative gain.

-Parameter 4: servo loop derivative gain, range 0 to 99999255 (0 to 255) PROTECTED!
-Servo loop derivative gain resists motion effectively braking oscillations.
-This parameter is increased in proportion to the p gain.

-Parameter 5: Double remote trigger option, range 0 to 1

-When this parameter is set to 1, the remote start must be triggered twice to activate the control.
-When it is zero, each activation of the remote input will trigger a step.

-Parameter 6: Disable front panel start, range 0 to 1

-When this parameter is set to 1, the front panel START and HOME buttons will not work.

-Parameter 7: Memory protection, range 0 to 1

-When this parameter is set to 1, no changes can be made to the stored program.
-This does not prevent the changing of parameters.

-- Parameter 8: Disable remote start, range 0 to 1 1: The remote start input will not work - Parameter 9: Encoder steps per programmed unit, range 0 to 999999 (1 to 65535) This Parameter defines the number of encoder steps required to complete one full unit (degree, inch, millimeter, etc).
+The farther from the target, the greater the current up to the maximum value in Parameter 40.
+A mechanical analogy is a spring that will oscillate past the target unless dampened by the Derivative gain. - Parameter 4: Derivative Gain, Servo Loop Derivative Gain, range 0 to 99999255 (0 to 99999) protected!
+Servo loop derivative gain resists motion, effectively braking oscillations.
+This parameter is increased in proportion to the p gain. - Parameter 5: Double Remote Triggr, Double Remote Trigger Option, range 0 to 1 When this parameter is set to 1, the remote Start must be triggered twice to activate the control.
+When it is set to zero, each activation of the remote input will trigger a step. - Parameter 6: Frt Panl STRT Disabl, Disable Front Panel Start, range 0 to 1 When this parameter is set to 1, the front panel Start and Home buttons will not work. - Parameter 7: Memory Protection, Memory Protection, range 0 to 1 When this parameter is set to 1, no changes can be made to the stored program.
+This does not prevent the changing of parameters. - Parameter 8: Disable Remote Start, Disable Remote Start, range 0 to 1 The remote start input will not work. - Parameter 9: Encodr Steps Per Unt, Encoder Steps per Programmed Unit, range 0 to 99999 This parameter defines the number of encoder steps required to complete one full unit (degree, inch, millimeter, etc).

-Example: An HA5C with a 2000 pulse per revolution encoder (with four pulses per line, or quadrature) and a 60:1 gear ratio would be $(8000 \times 60) / 360$ degrees = 1333.333 encoder steps.
+Example: An HA5C with a 2000 pulse per revolution encoder (with four pulses per line, or quadrature) and a 60:1 gear ratio would be $(8000 \times 60)/360^\circ = 1333.333$ encoder steps.
 Since 1333.333 is not a whole integer, it must be multiplied by some number to clear the decimal point.
-Use parameter 20 to accomplish this in the above case.
-Set parameter 20 to 3, therefore: 1333.333 x 3 = 4000 (entered in parameter 9).
+Use Parameter 20 to accomplish this in the above case.
+Set Parameter 20 to 3, therefore: 1333.333 x 3 = 4000 (entered in Parameter 9).

-Parameter 10: Auto continue control, range 0 to 3
+Parameter 10: Auto Continue Contrl, Auto Continue Control, range 0 to 3